kaizcodes/Pog_Engine/README.md

 5. Open **6_RunAllSteps.bat**
 6. Watch it works

-Files you'll need for davinci resolve:
+Files you'll need for Davinci Resolve:
 VOD.mp4
 VOD**fixed**.srt (must have fixed in name) highlights.edl (your highlight markers)

+You are welcomed to use any marker conversion tool to convert Davinci Resolve markers to use in other programs.

 ## Companion tools ($5.99):
 These are scripts that I wrote to speed up your editing process, you can buy the full pack here: